followcrom/medel/README.md

 - On installing DeepSeek models on the **dobox** (in the domdom_venv) they were not found until I added the API key.
 This is not the case locally.

-ALTHOUGH, most of the keys (apart from grok) are set in the local `keys.json` file, so honestly not sure here.
+_However_, most of the keys (apart from grok) are set in the local `keys.json` file, so honestly not sure here.

 2, `model_message.py` was generating an _API key not found_ error when calling the groq models on the **dobox** BUT NOT locally.
 I had to `llm keys set groq` in the **dobox** (in the domdom_venv) to get the groq models to work.
 (The groq key is set locally, but that was not the issue as I'm calling the API keys from the `.env` file.)